-- 1. Support and assist their child (ren) to maximize the potential for success for their child (ren) in the educational program provided to them in the school. - 2.
-Recognize that the education of their child (ren) is a joint responsibility of the parents and the school community. - 3.
-Send their children to school ready to participate and learn. - 4.
+- 1. Support and assist their child(ren) to maximize the potential for success for their child(ren) in the educational program provided to them in the school. - 2.
+Recognize that the education of their child(ren) is a joint responsibility of the parents and the school community and collaborate with the district to optimize their child's educational opportunities - 3.
+Send their children to school ready to participate and learn as required by law and in accordance with the District Attendance Policy No. 7110. - 4.
 Ensure their children attend school regularly and on time. - 5.
 Ensure absences are excused. - 6.
-Insist their children be dressed and groomed in a manner consistent with the student dress code. - 7.
-Help their children understand the ideals of good citizenship and moral character and that in a democratic society appropriate rules are required to maintain a safe, orderly environment. - 8.
+Insist their children be dressed and groomed in a manner consistent with the student dress code.

+- 7. Help their children understand the ideals of good citizenship and moral character and that in democratic society appropriate rules are required to maintain a safe, supportive, and orderly environment. - 8.
 Know school rules and help their children understand them. - 9.
 Convey to their children a supportive attitude toward education and the district. - 10.
-Build good relationships with teachers, other school personnel, other parents and their children's friends. - 11.
+Build positive and constructive relationships with teachers, other school personnel, other parents and their children's friends. - 11.
 Help their children deal effectively with social adjustments and peer pressure. - 12.
 Inform school officials of changes in the home situation that may affect student conduct or performance. - 13.
 Inform the school of any potentially dangerous situation. - 14.
 Insure that their children are properly immunized and have updated physicals as per law. - 15.
-Provide updated emergency contact information as needed.
+Provide updated emergency contact information as needed. - 16.
+Communicate with district staff in a courteous and respectful manner.